 - John Stuart Mill

 Locke tried to compensate for this shortcoming of land titles by suggesting what became known as the Lockean Proviso.
 He claimed that appropriation of land could only occur “…at least where there is enough, and as good, left in common for others.”
-The problem, however, is not only does this deny that we all have equal access rights, this standard is also entirely arbitrary.
+The problem, however, is that it is an impossible standard.

 The commodification of land itself is not the issue.
 Indeed, it makes great sense to have a well-defined system of access rights.
 The issue is who gets the benefits of the access rights.
 Anything less than an equal share is a violation of the Law of Equal Liberty, for any exclusive claim over natural opportunities necessarily reduces the opportunities available for everyone else.
 There is only one way to ensure equality of opportunity: for the community to recapture the value of land.